mParticle/docs/src/pages/integrations/button/event/index.md

 ## Event collection

-Button requires the reporting of eCommerce orders via mParticle's eCommerce APIs. mParticle's integration with the Button API has similar requirements as [documented here by Button](https://developer.usebutton.com/guides/merchants/ios/button-merchant-integration-guide#report-orders-to-buttons-order-api).
+Button requires the reporting of eCommerce orders via mParticle's eCommerce APIs. mParticle's integration with the Button API has similar requirements as [documented by Button](https://developer.usebutton.com/guides/merchants/ios/button-merchant-integration-guide#report-orders-to-buttons-order-api).

 <aside>
 Note that the default integration method shown is iOS, change the integration method by choosing the intregration type from the drop-down at the top of the screen.